How Do Solar Panels Work (Simple Explanation for Homeowners)

 1. How long do solar panels last in Pakistan?

-Most panels last 20–25 years, with slight efficiency reduction over time.
+Most panels last 20–25 years with gradual efficiency decline.

 2. How much electricity does a 5kW system produce?

-In Pakistan, it typically generates 18–22 units per day, depending on city and season.
+Around 18–22 units per day depending on location and season.

 3. Do solar panels need maintenance?

-Yes, mainly cleaning.
-Dust reduces efficiency.
-Clean every 2–4 weeks in dusty areas.
+Yes, mainly cleaning every 2–4 weeks in dusty areas.

-4. Can I run an AC on solar panels?
+4. Can I run an AC on solar?

 5. What happens during load shedding?